offensive-vk/reactjs-quiz-app/public/assets/contributing.md

      "questions": [
        {
          "question": "Your question text here?",
-         "choices": [
+         "options": [
            "Option 1",
            "Option 2",
            "Option 3",
            "Option 4"
          ],
-         "correctAnswer": 0
+         "correct": 0,
-       }
+         "explanation": "Optional explanation for the correct answer" }
      ]
    }
    ```

    - Minimum 10 questions required
-   - Each question must have 4 choices
+   - Each question must have 4 options
-   - `correctAnswer` index should be 0-3 (corresponding to the correct choice)
+   - `correct` index should be 0-3 (corresponding to the correct option)

 2. **Icon Requirements**
    - SVG format preferred